How to employ an apprentice

 - contacting an Apprenticeship Network Provider (ANP).

-3. Select an ANP
+3. Select an Apprenticeship Network Provider

-ANPs are contracted by the Australian government to help employers with signing up to a training contract and advising whether they are eligible for any incentives.
+ANPs are contracted by the Australian Government to help employers with signing up to a training contract and advising whether they are eligible for any incentives.

 4. Sign a training contract

 Before starting an apprenticeship or traineeship, all parties must sign a training contract.

 The contract will outline the rights and obligations that apply for the length of the training period.
 An Australian Apprenticeship Centre (AAC) will help prepare the training contract and other paperwork.

 5. Select a registered training organisation (RTO)

 RTOs deliver qualifications and assess competencies against the training plan.
 Selecting an RTO should be done with your apprentice or trainee.

 A list of RTOs can be found on the myskills website.